The Final Piece

 By: Junior Writer, Dylan McGee

 Looking up at the sky, the rain pouring down my face, I realized that I forgot one last piece.
 It was a crucial piece, a piece that would make make or break my life.
 Through the harsh droplets, I traversed, washing away what I needed washed away.
 Red.
 As nature took its course, I took mine with a biting jog, sharp and harsh.
-My clothes and backpack, though empty, were bogging me down.
+My clothes, though intentionally light, and my backpack, though empty, were bogging me down.
 It mattered not, they would soon be gone.
 In the distance, I saw my house, where the trees grow thinner and dotted the land, rather than crowd it.
-Thank God for the light left.
+Thank God for the light left in the sky.
 Damn, the rain stopped.
 It’s okay, though.
 I enter through the back of my house, and retrieve what I need.
 It would have been *great* to have help, but it’s really okay.
 I check to make sure no one is really in the house, and leave.
 I headed to where I had before- the junkyard.
-There, I opened my back, and stored the last item, the foot, in the old, formerly unused refrigerator.
+There, I opened my pack, and stored the last item, the foot, in the old, formerly unused refrigerator.